-Anyway, I stumbled upon the whoopie pie by reading Cakespy, which is, to date, one of my favorite food blogs.
+Anyway, I stumbled upon the whoopie pie by reading Cakespy.
 She too is a frosting lover, and posts lots of dessert recipes filled with this celestial food.
 My kind of woman.
-I made the whoopie pies, thought "holy shit these are fantastic."
+I made the whoopie pies and thought "holy shit these are fantastic."
 They are now in my permanent dessert repertoire.

 You know what they say, boyfriends may come and go, but dessert is forever.

 The standard whoopie pie is made of two chocolate sandwich-y cake-y halves, filled with marshmallow cream (I know it's "creme" but I HATE that word; add it to the list).
 My version includes espresso powder in the batter, and replaces the marshmallow filling with white chocolate buttercream.
 Espresso and white chocolate are a match made in food heaven, and the stiff buttercream holds up really well between the fluffy cake pillows.